 This service shall not be used for purchasing, installing and/or monitoring any device or system that could limit the participant's rights to privacy, dignity, respect, and freedom from coercion and restraint.
 Prohibited systems or devices include, but are not limited to, Global Positioning System (GPS) tracking, video cameras, or door alarms.

 Payment for services is based on compliance with billing protocols and completed supporting documentation is required as proof of delivery of services as required by the Medicaid Waiver Standards.

+Service Delivery Method (check each that applies):

+Participant-directed as specified in Appendix E

+Provider managed

+Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person

+Relative

+Legal Guardian

+Provider Specifications:

+Provider Category Provider Type Title Agency DOH/DDD Waiver Provider, i.e., agency with Medicaid provider agreement

+Service Type: Other Service Service Name: Personal Emergency Response System (PERS)

+Service Name: Personal Emergency Response System (PERS)

+Star 1 (44)

+rovider Category:

+Agency

+rovider Type:

+OOH/DDD Waiver Provider, i.e., agency with Medicaid provider agreement

+rovider Qualifications

+License (specify):

+Certificate (specify):

-Service Delivery Method (check each that applies): ☐ Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person ■ Relative 🗌 Legal Guardian Provider Specifications: Provider Category Provider Type Title DOH/DDD Waiver Provider, i.e., agency with Medicaid provider agreement Agency Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Personal Emergency Response System (PERS) Provider Category: Agency Provider Type: DOH/DDD Waiver Provider, i.e., agency with Medicaid provider agreement Provider Qualifications License (specify): Certificate (specify): Other Standard (specify): Meet Standards in Provider Services Agreement, e.g., staff must be at least 18 years of age, pass criminal history check, be able to work in the United States and be able to perform the assigned tasks.
-Each provider agency must be approved by DOH/DDD and DHS/MQD in order to provide the waiver service and adhere to staffing qualifications in terms of training, education and certification/licensure stated in waiver standards.
-Each agency must be a registered business in the State of Hawaii through the Department of Commerce and Consumer Affairs (DCCA); possess the applicable tax licenses in the State of Hawaii through the Department of Taxation and have a tax license for General Excise Tax (GET).
-Each agency must be able to enter into contracts with the State.
-Verification of Provider Qualifications Entity Responsible for Verification:
+Other Standard (specify):

+Meet Standards in Provider Services Agreement, e.g., staff must be at least 18 years of age criminal history check, be able to work in the United States and be able to perform the assi Each provider agency must be approved by DOH/DDD and DHS/MQD in order to provide service and adhere to staffing qualifications in terms of training, education and certification stated in waiver standards.
+Each agency must be a registered business in the State of Hawa Department of Commerce and Consumer Affairs (DCCA); possess the applicable tax licent State of Hawaii through the Department of Taxation and have a tax license for General Ex (GET).
+Each agency must be able to enter into contracts with the State. igned tasks. e the waiver n/licensure iii through the uses in the

+erification of Provider Qualifications Entity Responsible for Verification:

+DOH/DDD

+Frequency of Verification:

 1st month of service for initial evaluation and every succeeding 12th month thereafter

+let month of carvice for initial evaluation and every succeeding 1/th month thereafter